 How many applicants are competing for each job?

-This one definitely depends on the specific job, industry, and level of hierarchy.
-On average, 118 candidates apply for a single job, but this number is likely to be much higher for entry-level positions and lower for higher level or more specialized roles.
+This depends on the specific job, industry, and level of the position.
+On average, 118 candidates apply for a single job, but this number is likely to be much higher for entry-level positions and lower for higher-level or more specialized roles.

 Apply as soon as you can — the earlier, the better.
 Some jobs have rolling applications, which means that recruiters and hiring managers will interview potential job candidates and make hiring decisions as applications come in.
 This means that the job could be filled well before the stated deadline, so it’s better to get your foot in the door sooner rather than later.